MIC-DKFZ/semantic_segmentation/config/Readme.md

 By default only this final score is returned and logged, if additionally the score for each class is required use  **mean_IoU_Class** or **mean_Dice_Class**.
 Some additional configurations are provided, adopt them in the config files or override them from
 commandline:

-- **METRIC.METRIC_CALL**: Defines when the metric should be computed and should be one of ["global", "stepwise", "global_and_stepwise"] (global by default).
+- **METRIC.NAME**: Name of the metric that should be optimized.
+The name has to be one the metrics which is logged to tensorboard.
+If a step-wise or image-wise computed metric should be optimized, the "_stepwise" or "_per_image" postfix has to be used (e.g. meanDice_stepwise).
+If the metric should be optimized for a single class, add the class name (for mean_Dice_Class and mean_IoU_Class) e.g. meanDice_class1.
-  For *global* the metric is updated in each step and computed once at the end of each epoch.
+- **METRIC.call_global**: The metric is updated in each step and computed once at the end of each epoch.
+True by default.
-  For *stepwise* the metric is computed in each step and averaged at the end of each epoch.
+- **METRIC.call_stepwise**: The metric is computed in each step and averaged at the end of each epoch (avg. over all batches).
-  For *global_and_stepwise* both is done separately.
-  If *stepwise* is used the name of the logged metric will have a "_stepwise" postfix.
-  A short example when using the IoU: With using *METRIC.METRIC_CALL=global* the confusio nmatrix is updated in each step and the IoU is computed once at the end of the epoch.
+False by default.
+Can be combined with *METRIC.call_global* but only one of *METRIC.call_stepwise* and *METRIC.call_per_img* can be True.
-  With using *METRIC.METRIC_CALL=stepwise* the IoU is computed for each sample and these IoUs are averaged at the end of the epoch.
+- **METRIC.call_per_img**: The metric is computed for each image and averaged at the end of each epoch (avg. over all images).
+False by default.
+Can be combined with *METRIC.call_global* but only one of *METRIC.call_stepwise* and *METRIC.call_per_img* can be True.
-- **METRIC.DURING_TRAIN**: True or False (False by default), provides the possibility to have a separate metric during training.
+- **METRIC.train_metric**: True or False (False by default), provides the possibility to have a separate metric during training.

 ````shell